BasileBron/Data-Structure-and-Algorithm/README.md

       </details>

-      * Assuming that G is represented using an adjacency matrix, what is the computational complexity of removing a vertex from G and why
+      * Assuming that G is represented using an adjacency matrix, what is the computational complexity of removing a vertex from G and why?
       <details>
       <summary>Answer</summary>

-      the complexity would be O(1) because we just have to delete the row and the column of the vertex
+      the complexity would be O(n^2) because
       </details>